 Redeemer COVID-19 Updates

-As we are able to begin returning to limited-capacity in-person worship in the sanctuary each Sunday at 9 am and 11 am, the following information will help you decide whether you are comfortable returning and what to expect when you arrive on Sunday morning.
+If you choose to join us in-person for worship in our sanctuary on Sunday at 9 am or 11 am, the following information will help you decide whether you are comfortable returning and what to expect when you arrive on Sunday morning.

 Parking spaces in the lot immediately behind the church building will be reserved for anyone with physical challenges.